Rupository/ViewFinder/README.md

   4. Now, navigate to `chrome://extensions/` and enable developer mode (other chromium based outside of Chrome, such as Brave or Helium are also supported).

   6. Click 'Load Unpacked' and navigate to the folder named `ViewFinder-x.x.x` saved in the earlier directory.
 Open this folder - this should load the extension to your chromium browser.

+  7. The extension will automatically open an onboarding page for the tool.